 The foundation of a strong relationship between sales and marketing is the same as it is for many other kinds of relationships: communication.
 When there’s not enough of it, productivity and effectiveness decline.
 In one Salesforce survey, 86 percent of all employees polled named breakdowns in communication and collaboration as the cause behind a majority of their workplace failures.
 This isn’t feel-good mumbo jumbo.
 It’s a real business concern—and it’s important to get right.

 That’s why the first step in your alignment journey should be to establish infrastructure that can ensure the seamless flow of communication between your two teams.
 To achieve this end, experts recommend setting aside specific time for both teams to come together regularly.
 Whether they’re weekly, monthly, or quarterly, these meetings can serve as both an important first step and a forum to have regular check-ins going forward.
 As a field marketer at Marketo, Graham Gallivan notes:

 “Here at Marketo, field team members are mapped directly to regional and industry-focused teams and meet with them at a regular cadence, typically weekly.
 The purpose is twofold:

 - To partner with them in an effort to brainstorm the best marketing tactics to implement to help them close more deals

 - To keep them posted on upcoming events that they’re participating in”

-That’s a great example of how a leading marketing organization enables seamless communication between field marketing and sales.
+That’s a great example of how a leading field marketing organization enables seamless communication between field marketing and sales teams.
 In addition to swapping intel, you can use this time to arrive at a shared definition of success for your two departments and create a set of metrics to make sure you’re on the right track.